zextras/tech-doc/source/_includes/_installation/step-postinst-cb.rst

 .. card::
    :class-header: sd-font-weight-bold sd-fs-5

-   Step 4: Set PostgreSQL and Pgpool-II
+   Step 4: Set up PostgreSQL and Pgpool-II
    ^^^^

    .. note:: This step is optional, but strongly suggested.

-   PostgreSQL database is used by |product| and to improve connection efficiency and resource consumption, we set up `Pgpool
+   PostgreSQL database is used by |product| and, to improve connection efficiency and resource consumption, we set up `Pgpool
    <https://pgpool.net/mediawiki/index.php/Main_Page>`_ to work with
    PostgreSQL.